 traveled by Emily Dalton from Dalton’s Destinations

 On a visit to Scotland’s Highlands, Glencoe is a must-visit destination for those who want to explore the region’s natural beauty.
-From picturesque lochs to babbling brooks, rolling hills and heather-hewn moors, Glencoe offers an ideal escape to experience the finest outdoors in Europe.
+From picturesque lochs to babbling brooks, rolling hills, and heather-hewn moors, Glencoe offers an ideal escape to experience the finest outdoors in Europe.

 Even a drive through the hills is worth the trip, especially to the Three Sisters car park, which looks over the mountains and waterfalls of the upper Glencoe Valley.

-Scotland’s Right to Roam laws allow visitors to pull off at one of the many roadside stops to explore around on foot – Glen Etive is one such not-to-miss natural wonder.
+Scotland’s Right to Roam laws allow visitors to pull off at one of the many roadsides stops to explore around on foot – Glen Etive is one such not-to-miss natural wonder.
 Birdwatchers will rejoice in keeping an eye out for ptarmigans and red grouse flitting around the rocky landscape.

 The country’s famous long-distance trek, the West Highland Way, also traverses through this path and is perfect for those seeking some extra adventure.
 Stop at the Glencoe Visitor’s Center for a hiking map and updated trail information.